Academic Catalog

 In addition, our department offers nutrition courses for students planning transfer to local colleges with four-year didactic programs in dietetics (DPD).
 These programs prepare students to become Registered Dietitian Nutritionists (RDNs).
 Note that beginning in 2024, a minimum of a graduate degree will be required to sit for the registration exam to become an RDN.

-The Exercise Science and Wellness, Health Education, and Nutrition Department offers courses to meet the General Education, Associate of Art, and Associate of Arts Transfer degrees.
+The Exercise Science, Nutrition and Health Department offers courses to meet the General Education, Associate of Art, and Associate of Arts Transfer degrees.
 In addition, these courses create a solid foundation for a baccalaureate major in Kinesiology, Health Education, Nutrition, or related fields.

 Geography